-- Analyze the behavioral evidence that proves strategies are producing the desired effects
+- analyse the behavioural evidence that proves strategies are producing the desired effects

-Teachers will find it even easier to implement the groundbreaking ideas presented in this resource with the The New Art & Science of Teaching Quick Reference Guide (HB3226), a full-colour, laminated reference guide providing at-a-glance information ideal for use in the classroom.
+Teachers will find it even easier to implement the groundbreaking ideas presented in this resource with the The New Art and Science of Teaching quick reference guide (HB3226), a full-colour, laminated reference guide providing at-a-glance information ideal for use in the classroom.